 FREE (Friends of Refugees Providing Empowerment and Education) is a non-profit organization which provides refugee families with many different resources.
 Education, clothing and food is just the beginning of what FREE helps to provide.

-You can read the impact that is happening through FREE in Adventist World.
+You can read the impact that is happening through Kelli Czaykowski and others in their ministry to students in Clarkston, GA.

 To learn more about this ministry, or to donate, visit Freerefugees.org